sean97140/ITS/README.md

 ## Installation

-Download project, go into project root and .\Makefile
+Download project, go into project root and run make